d-EURO/documentation/src/privacy.md

 We maintain publicly accessible profiles on social media networks.
 The individual social media networks we use are listed below.

-Social media networks such as Facebook, Instagram, etc., can generally analyze your user behavior comprehensively when you visit their website or a website with integrated social media content (e.g., like buttons or advertising banners).
+Social media networks such as LinkedIn, Instagram, etc., can generally analyze your user behavior comprehensively when you visit their website or a website with integrated social media content (e.g., like buttons or advertising banners).
 Visiting our social media presences triggers numerous data protection-relevant processing operations.

 If you are logged into your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
 However, your personal data may also be collected if you are not logged in or do not have an account with the respective social media portal.
 In this case, this data collection takes place, for example, via cookies that are stored on your end device or by recording your IP address.